 Shame can be excruciating.
 I’m sure you, like me, have memories that can still bring that flush of heat to your face and that sinking feeling in your stomach.
 You feel overexposed and vulnerable.

-For sensitive introverts, shame can be a too-frequent companion: you feel things deeply, especially criticism, and you are conscientious, which leads you to question what you did wrong when you find yourself in conflict.
+For sensitive people, shame can be a too-frequent companion: you feel things deeply, especially criticism, and you are conscientious, which leads you to question what you did wrong when you find yourself in conflict.

 As unpleasant as overt criticism or conflict is, you at least recognize it as the source of your shame when it happens.
 You can take steps to address it, which can be a comfort.